-- Request time off from work: Remember to ask your employee for one or two days off in case you’re moving on a weekday.
+- Request time off from work: If you’re moving whilst having a job, remember to ask your employer for one or two days off in case you’re moving on a weekday.

 1 Week Before

 - Finish up packing essentials: Start packing up those items which you use frequently that you’re interested in moving.
-Again, don’t forget to label boxes as you go.
+Again, don’t forget to label boxes as you go —we really cannot stress enough how helpful this!

-- Local services: In case you currently hire any local services, such as a newspaper delivery, make sure you don’t forget to cancel it.
+- Local services: Subscribed to any local delivery services?
+Make sure you don’t forget to cancel it!

 - Defrost the freezer: Freezers need to be defrosted a few days before the moving date.
-Use this time to clean it out properly as well.
+We recommend to use this time to give it a good scrub as well.